6 Unhealthy Habits You Probably Have

 We’re all trying to do the best we can to stay healthy and keep our habits that way, too.
-But there are some things that you’re doing everyday that are actually bad for you! *GASP!*
+There are some things that you’re doing everyday that are actually bad for you! *GASP!* Read further to find out what unhealthy habits you may have but don’t even know about!

 1. Using a Sponge